-- · The effects and amount of competitive pricing pressure on our product lines; - · Our ability to moderate future average selling price declines; - The effect of product mix on gross margin; - · The amount of changes in demand for our products and those of our customers; - The level of orders that will be received and shipped within a quarter;
+- · The effects and amount of competitive pricing pressure on our product lines; - · Our ability to moderate future average selling price declines; - · The effect of product mix on gross margin; - · The amount of changes in demand for our products and those of our customers; - The level of orders that will be received and shipped within a quarter; - The effect that distributor and customer inventory holding patterns will have on us; - Our belief that customers recognize our products and brand name and use distributors as an effective supply channel; - · Our ability to increase the proprietary portion of our analog and interface product lines and the effect of such an increase; - The impact of any supply disruption we may experience; - Our ability to effectively utilize our facilities at appropriate capacity levels and anticipated costs; - That our capital expenditures over the next 12 months will provide sufficient manufacturing capability to meet our anticipated needs; - That manufacturing costs will be reduced by transition to advanced process technologies; - · Our ability to absorb fixed costs, labor and other direct manufacturing costs; - · Our ability to maintain manufacturing yields; - · Continuing our investments in new and enhanced products; - · The ability to attract and retain qualified personnel;

-- The effect that distributor and customer inventory holding patterns will have on us; - · Our belief that customers recognize our products and brand name and use distributors as an effective supply channel; - Our ability to increase the proprietary portion of our analog and interface product lines and the effect of such an increase; - · The impact of any supply disruption we may experience; - Our ability to effectively utilize our facilities at appropriate capacity levels and anticipated costs; - That our capital expenditures over the next 12 months will provide sufficient manufacturing capability to meet our anticipated needs; - That manufacturing costs will be reduced by transition to advanced process technologies; - Our ability to absorb fixed costs, labor and other direct manufacturing costs; - · Our ability to maintain manufacturing yields; - Continuing our investments in new and enhanced products; - The ability to attract and retain qualified personnel; - The cost effectiveness of using our own assembly and test operations; - · Our anticipated level of capital expenditures; - Continuing to see patents on our inventions; - Continuation of quarterly cash dividends; - · The sufficiency of our existing sources of liquidity; - · The impact of seasonality on our business; - Expected impact of SFAS 123R on our business; - Input assumptions made in our estimate of the fair value of employee stock options not limited to the dividend rate, life expectancy, volatility, forfeiture rate, and risk-free rate of return; - · That the resolution of legal actions will not harm our business; - · That the idling of assets will not impair the value of such assets; - · Our intent to pay-down short-term borrowings; - · The recoverability of our deferred tax assets; - The adequacy of our tax reserves to offset any potential tax liabilities; - · Our belief that the expiration of any tax holidays will not have a material impact; - The ability to obtain title to our Thailand facility, its fair value and adequacy of associated reserves; - The accuracy of our estimates of the useful life and values of our property; - · Our ability to obtain intellectual property licenses; - · The level of risk we are exposed to for product liability claims; - The amount of labor unrest, political instability, governmental interference and changes in general economic conditions that we experience; - · The effect of changes in market interest rates on income and/or cash flows; and - · The effect of fluctuations in currency rates.
+- The cost effectiveness of using our own assembly and test operations; - · Our anticipated level of capital expenditures; - Continuing to see patents on our inventions; - · Continuation of quarterly cash dividends; - The sufficiency of our existing sources of liquidity; - The impact of seasonality on our business; - Expected impact of SFAS 123R on our business; - Input assumptions made in our estimate of the fair value of employee stock options not limited to the dividend rate, life expectancy, volatility, forfeiture rate, and risk-free rate of return; - · That the resolution of legal actions will not harm our business; - · That the idling of assets will not impair the value of such assets; - · Our expectation to pay-down short-term borrowings; - · The recoverability of our deferred tax assets; - The adequacy of our tax reserves to offset any potential tax liabilities; - · Our belief that the expiration of any tax holidays will not have a material impact; - The ability to obtain title to our Thailand facility, its fair value and adequacy of associated reserves; - · The accuracy of our estimates of the useful life and values of our property; - · Our ability to obtain intellectual property licenses; - · The level of risk we are exposed to for product liability claims; - The amount of labor unrest, political instability, governmental interference and changes in general economic conditions that we experience; - The effect of changes in market interest rates on income and/or cash flows; - · The effect of fluctuations in currency rates; - · Timing and amount of repurchases of common stock; - · Availability of financing on acceptable terms; and - · Costs of compliance with governmental regulations such as Section 404 of Sarbanes-Oxley.

 We begin our Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A) with a summary of Microchip's overall business strategy to give the reader an overview of the goals of our business and the overall direction of our business and products.
 This is followed by a discussion of the Critical Accounting Policies and Estimates that we believe are important to understanding the assumptions and judgments incorporated in our reported financial results.
-We then discuss our Results of Operations for the three months ended June 30, 2006 compared to the three months ended June 30, 2005.
+We then discuss our Results of Operations for the three and six months ended September 30, 2006 compared to the three and six months ended September 30, 2005.
 We then provide an analysis of changes in our balance sheet and cash flows, and discuss our financial commitments in sections titled "Liquidity and Capital Resources," "Contractual Obligations" and "Off-Balance Sheet Arrangements."